Emlagh East Ogham Stone: Description

 BRUSCCOS MAQQI CALIACỊ ("of Bruscus son of Cailech").
 A cross is carved into the stone; it is not clear if it was put there before or after the inscription.
 The name Bruscus (perhaps meaning "thunder") also appears on CIIC 64 in Glenawillin, located 140 km to the east.
+In addition, Bruscus was the name of an ecclesiastic who was contemporary with Saint Patrick.
 The name Cailech appears in genealogical accounts of the Corcu Duibne.
+The inscription is one of the earliest Ogham inscriptions to have no evidence of vowel affection.